iannagasen/notes/Docker/README.md

   - **`docker manifest`**
     - inspect the manifest list of any image on Docker
     - `docker manifest inspect golang | grep 'architecture\|os'`
+  - **`docker ps --filter ancestor=<IMAGE_ID>`**
+    - list all containers from a given Image Id
+  - **`docker run -it`**
+    - run a new container
+    - `-it` -> interactive and attach it to current terminal
+  - **`docker stop`**
+    - stop a container, but the configruation and contents still exists on the Docker host.
+      - means that it can be restarted anytime
+  - **`docker rm $(docker stop <IMAGENAME/ID>)`**
+    - gracefully shutdown a container
+    - 1st stop the container, this will return the id and use docker rm
+  - **`docker start <id | name>`**
+    - start a stopped container
+  - **`docker exec -it <id | name> bash`**
+    - run bash against the container

+## FAQs
+1. How is Containers smaller, faster and more portable than traditional VMs
+   - Shared OS Kernel
+     - Containers share the host system Kernel
+     - VMs run a complete guest OS on top of a hypervisor, including its own kernel and libraries
+   - Resource Efficiency
+     - Containers are lightweight because they share the host Kernel and utilize a layered file,
+       - allows multiple containers to share the same underlying resources w/o overhead of running muliple full OS instances
+   - Fast Startup and Scaling
+     - Containers can start almost instantly because they leverage the existing kernel
+     - VMs take longer to start since they require booting up an entire guest OS
+2. How to exit to a running container
+   - CTRL + PQ or type exit
+   - note you will just detach to the current container

 ## Running a containerized/dockerized application
 1. Pull the dockerized application from github